nograx/ioBroker.zendure-solarflow/README.md

 ### **WORK IN PROGRESS**

-- Allow local TLS MQTT Server on port 8883 (due to new device firmware) in settings
+- Allow local TLS MQTT Server connection on port 8883 (due to new device firmware) in settings
 - Fix batcur calculation

 ### 4.0.6 (2026-06-06)